Guntur Municipal Corporation: Jurisdiction

 The city limits were expanded by merging the ten surrounding villages into the corporation.
 The present jurisdictional area of the corporation is spread over an area of 168.41 km2 with a population of (2011 census).
 There exists 57 political divisions post merger of villages into the corporation.

+December 2025 the city limits were expanded by merging the Eighteen surrounding villages into the corporation.